jhancock532/Everyday/README.md

 # james hancock
-A computer science and innovation student at the University of Bristol: Learning web development, one day at a time.
+A computer science and innovation student at the University of Bristol.

 This website is a long list of all the daily web development projects I've completed since the 1st of January, 2019.
 The projects completed vary considerably in nature, from experiments with [p5.js](https://p5js.org/), [Bootstrap 4](https://getbootstrap.com/), and [jQuery](https://jquery.com/).
 I've been studying the fundamental concepts of JavaScript recently.